Fade to Silence

-Fade to Silence is an action survival game.
-Fade to Silence was released initially on Steam Early Access on December 14, 2017, with the full release on April 30, 2019.
+Fade to Silence is a 2019 action-adventure survival game developed by Black Forest Games and published by THQ Nordic.
+The game entered Steam Early Access in December 2017 and was released for PlayStation 4, Windows, and Xbox One in April 2019.
+It received mixed reviews from critics.

 Gameplay

 Players take control of protagonist character Ash, who is described as a "natural leader" tasked with facing "eldritch monsters and the elements in a post-apocalyptic environment blanketed in endless winter."
 Fade to Silence will allow the players to "construct, upgrade and defend" their refuges, as well as rescue and recruit followers, combating monsters and exploring a 10 km squared snowy hellscape.
 The game also offers the option to focus on building and defending a refuge in a bleak, monster-strewn open world.

-Development
+Development and release

-Fade to Silence was announced at The Game Awards 2017 on December 2017.
-It will be a survival game set in a snow-covered forest, requiring the player to collect resources, build a refuge, and recruit others as followers to survive.
-The game entered early access on December 14, 2017, with plans for a full release in August 2018.
+Fade to Silence was announced at The Game Awards in December 2017.
+The game entered early access on 14 December 2017, where it was marketed as a survival game set in a snow-covered forest, requiring the player to collect resources, build a refuge, and recruit others as followers to survive.
+The plan initially aimed for a full release in August 2018.
+The game was released for PlayStation 4, Windows, and Xbox One on 30 April 2019, alongside new content including the full version of the game's story.